manuel0220/portfolio-web-site/README.md

 # portfoliowebsite
-This is my portfolio web site with the projects that I've made:
+This is my portfolio web site with some of the projects that I recently made: